Lothian Buses: Fares

 Lothian Buses have operated a flat-fare system since March 2006.
 Adult and child singles and day tickets, pre-paid multiple singles and 'Ridacards' are also available, with senior citizens travelling on free travel passes in line with the rest of Scotland.
-As of April 2025, an adult single fare is £2.20 and a child fare costs £1.10.
-An adult day ticket costs £5.50 and a child day ticket £2.75.
+As of March 2026, an adult single fare is £2.40 and a child fare costs £1.20.
+An adult day ticket costs £6.00 and a child day ticket £3.00.

 Cash fares are paid into a hopper, which automatically dumps the money into a vault to which the driver has no access; change is not given.

 The Lothian 'Ridacard' bus pass is a pre-paid plastic smartcard giving unlimited travel on regular daytime and night bus services, as well as Edinburgh Trams services.
-It is purchased initially from a Transport for Edinburgh Travelshop, where the owner's picture is incorporated on the card to prevent misuse.
+It is purchased initially from a TravelHub, where the owner's picture is incorporated on the card to prevent misuse.
 Once purchased, the card can be placed onto an on-board reader, which reads the contactless chip in the smartcard.
 Cards can be credited for a weekly, 4 weekly or annual period.
 A warning is displayed on the last five days of validity.
-The card can then be topped up at Transport for Edinburgh Travelshops or PayPoint equipped retailers.
+The card can then be topped up at TravelHubs or PayPoint equipped retailers.

 Lothian Buses launched contactless payment on their day network in 2019.
 Passengers can pay their fare by tapping their contactless debit or credit card when boarding the bus.
 Daily and weekly capping apply.
 Passengers who make just one or two journeys in a day are charged the normal single fares; a daily cap is applied when three or more journeys are made.
 Weekly capping works on the same principle.
 Passengers who pay with a debit or credit card can view their journey history for the previous seven days on the Lothian website.

 Regular Lothian Bus services running within Edinburgh and the west of East Lothian operate a flat fare, but from Longniddry, Macmerry and Ormiston there is a zonal system with East Coast Buses having six zones.